build-on-aws/content/tutorials/navigating-amazon-eks/series.md

 ### Stage 1: Create Pre-configured Clusters

-In this stage, you'll build a new Amazon EKS cluster pre-configured to run specific Kubernetes workloads using an Infrastructure as Code (IaC) template.
-From the get-go, you'll configure essential components like VPCs, drivers, controllers, and IAM Service Accounts (IRSAs).
-These tutorials establish the foundation for cloud-based application and resource deployment in subsequent stages.
+These tutorials guide you through the process of building Amazon EKS clusters pre-configured for specific Kubernetes workloads.
+You'll start by setting up essential components like VPCs, drivers, controllers, and IAM Service Accounts (IRSAs), laying the groundwork for future cloud-based applications and resource deployments.

 The following tutorials are included in this stage:

 * [Building an IPv6-based EKS Cluster for Globally Scalable Applications](/tutorials/eks-cluster-ipv6-globally-scalable)
 * [Building an Amazon EKS Cluster Preconfigured to Run High Traffic Microservices](/tutorials/eks-cluster-high-traffic)

-### Stage 2: Set-Up and Deploy Kubernetes Workloads
+### Stage 2: Enhance and Extend Cluster Capabilities

-These tutorials delve into the Amazon EKS ecosystem, exploring add-ons and AWS service integrations.
-You'll discover how to enhance your EKS clusters with AWS-specific features, leveraging the full AWS toolkit for a robust cloud experience.
+These tutorials focus on the installation and configuration of essential drivers, controllers, and other foundational components for your EKS cluster.
+They serve as prerequisites for deploying Kubernetes workloads and for extending your cluster with additional AWS services and features.

 The following tutorials are included in this stage: